1948 |

 1948, 3: 19:00: AFRS Jubilee).
 Gray joined Goodman in March and left for New

 York late in the month.
-See
+For

 January? |